hack-of-all-codes/project-kwl-remake/WENT_WRONG.md

 ## Overarching Issues
 - misuse of polyglot databases
 - misuse of source control, such as using Git for a Pentaho project
-- the systematic absence of automated testing; this has got to be the one fatal flaw that irked me the most
+- the systemic absence of automated testing; this has got to be the one fatal flaw that irked me the most